IN THIS ARTICLE

 IMPORTANT!
 ONLY execute these instructions if the Intelligent Provisioning check in the FVT failed.

-The HPE Intelligent Provisioning firmware for the HPE Apollo 4200 has no method available to flash this component in system.
+The HPE Intelligent Provisioning firmware for the HPE Apollo 4200 has no method available to flash this component in the system.
 To acquire the firmware, download the binary file from HPE Support Center and follow the instructions below.

 Update Firmware from System Utilities via a USB Drive